do-me/SemanticFinder/README.md

 - Search your own browser history (thanks [@Snapdeus](https://twitter.com/snapdeus/status/1646233904691413006))
 - Integration in chat apps
 - Allow PDF-uploads (conversion from PDF to text)
 - Integrate with Speech-to-Text whisper model from transformers.js to allow audio uploads.
+- Thanks to [CodeMirror](https://codemirror.net/) one could even use syntax highlighting for programming languages such as Python, JavaScript etc.

 ## Logic

 [Transformers.js](https://xenova.github.io/transformers.js/) is doing all the heavy lifting of tokenizing the input and running the model.
 Without it, this demo would have been impossible.

 **Input**
 - Text, as much as your browser can handle!
-The demo uses a part of "Hänsel & Gretel"
+The demo uses a part of "Hänsel & Gretel" but it can handle hundreds of PDF pages
 - A search term or phrase
+- The number of characters the text should be segmented in
+- A similarity threshold value.
+Results with lower similarity score won't be displayed.

 **Output**
 - <span style="background-color: rgb(0, 255, 81);">Three highlighted string segments</span>, the darker the higher the similarity score.

 **Pipeline**

-0. All scripts and the model are loaded from CDNs/HuggingFace.
+0. All scripts are loaded.
+The model is loaded once from HuggingFace, after cached in the browser.
 1. A user inputs some text and a search term or phrase.
 2. Depending on the approximate length to consider (unit=characters), the text is split into **segments**.
 Words themselves are never split, that's why it's approximative.
 3. The search term embedding is created.
 4. For each **segment** of the text, the embedding is created.
 5. Meanwhile, the cosine similarity is calculated between every **segment** embedding and the search term embedding.
 It's written to a dictionary with the segment as key and the score as value.
-6. For every iteration, the progress bar and the highlighted sections are updated in real-time depending on the current highest **three** scores in the array (could easily be modified in the source code, just like the colors).
+6. For every iteration, the progress bar and the highlighted sections are updated in real-time depending on the highest scores in the array.
 7. The embeddings are cached in the dictionary so that subsequent queries are quite fast.
 The calculation of the cosine similarity is fairly speedy in comparison to the embedding generation.
 8. **Only if the user changes the segment length**, the embeddings must be recalculated.